Kylie Jenner And Travis Scott’s ‘Avengers: Endgame’ Cosplay May Break The Internet

 The celebrity seal of approval also appears to have been given.
 Between them, the two pictures received likes from Hailey Bieber, Gigi Hadid, Vanessa Hudgens, and Jersey Shore’s Snooki.
 Comments were left by Sofia Richie and Khloe Kardashian.

 Yesterday’s snap also marks Stormi’s return to Kylie’s Instagram.
-This one-year-old has been absent from her mother’s feed over Coachella.
+This 1-year-old has been absent from her mother’s feed over Coachella.
 Stormi last appeared on Kylie’s Instagram on April 12.